ju5t1n3/bioe131-finalproj/README.md

 # bioe131-finalproj

-## How to Install JBrowse2 Instance
+## How To Set Up Our Genome Browser
 ### Step 1: Linuxbrew Setup
 Make sure you are using a Debian or Ubuntu distribution.
 Then go ahead and install linuxbrew, using the commands below to run our setup_linuxbrew.sh script:
 ```